Jameh Mosque of Khorramshahr

-The Jameh Mosque of Khorramshahr (مسجد جامع خرمشهر), also known as the Khorramshahr Central Mosque, is a Friday mosque, located in Khorramshahr city, within Khorramshahr County of the province of Khuzestan, Iran.
+The Jameh Mosque of Khorramshahr (مسجد جامع خرمشهر), also known as the Khorramshahr Central Mosque, is a Shi'ite Friday mosque, located in Khorramshahr city, within Khorramshahr County of the province of Khuzestan, Iran.

 Overview

-The mosque was partially destroyed in the 1982 Battle of Khorramshahr, during the Iran-Iraq War.
+The mosque was partially destroyed in the 1982 Battle of Khorramshahr, during the Iran–Iraq War.
 As one of the most famous and symbolically important buildings in Khorramshahr, it was a place of celebration after the city was liberated on 24 May 1982.
 During the war, it was the center of command and logistics for the city's defenders.

 The Jameh Mosque of Khorramshahr is the thirty thousandth historical monument of Iran, which was registered in the list of national monuments in 2011.

 History and specifications

 Jameh Mosque of Khorramshahr is more than 120 years old, and its founder is unknown.
 Its mosque was contained within 1209 m2, of which 40 percent was destroyed in Iran-Iraq War.
 When the Khorramshahr Mosque was rebuilt after the war, 4000 m2 was added to mosque from the north side for facilities such as a guesthouse for pilgrims and a pedestrian passageway, as well as a commercial site.
 In 1969, land from the west side was added to the mosque and the mosque was renovated.

-It has two finial and two small and large domes, over 120 years old, and 770 m2 of mosaic tile is a special feature of this monument.
+It has two finials and two small and large domes, over 120 years old, and 770 m2 of mosaic tile is a special feature of this monument.
 This old mosque has a brick facade.
 The mosque has approximately 1000 m2 of adobe tiles which the verses of the Quran are written.
 It has two finials with a height of 28 m from the ground floor and two large and small domes.
 An air conditioning and central cooling system were installed.